itsshaliniS/Melanoma-Detection-Assignment/README.md

 - library - numpy

 ## Conclusions
--Dermatofibroma has the least number of samples
+- Dermatofibroma has the least number of samples
 - Keratosis has the most number of samples dominating the other classes